AltSumpreme/pebbledb/Readme.md

 # PebbleDB

-PebbleDB is a simple, in-memory key-value database built in Go.
-It provides a basic command-line interface (CLI) for performing CRUD (Create, Read, Update, Delete) operations on key-value pairs.
-This toy database is designed to help users understand the core concepts of databases and key-value storage systems.
+PebbleDB is a simple,lightweight modular database being built in Go.
+It provides a SQL-like interface,an in-memory engine,and disk persistence via JSON files.

 > [!WARNING]